 Spring 2012: Angela Brown

-Miss Brown is a trailblazer on a mission to bring operatic and classical vocal performance to a diverse audience.
+Brown is a trailblazer on a mission to bring operatic and classical vocal performance to a diverse audience.
 Her witty and inspired recital program titled "Opera ... from a Sistah's Point of View" dispels the myths of opera through lively commentary on opera plots and characters, show-stopping arias, poignant art songs and moving spirituals.
-A live performance of "Opera ... from a Sistah's Point of View" was recorded in October 2010 at the Musical Arts Center of Jacobs School of Music, Indiana University, and is available for download via Amazon.com and Itunes.com and as a compact disc.
+A live performance of "Opera ... from a Sistah's Point of View" was recorded in October 2010 at the Musical Arts Center of Jacobs School of Music at Indiana University and is available for download via Amazon.com and Itunes.com and as a compact disc.
 "Opera ... from a Sistah's Point of View" has been presented throughout the country in concert halls, recital series, schools, community centers and churches and featured on CNN and in print media nationwide.

-A noted interpreter of African-American spirituals, Miss Brown produced Mosaic, a collaborative recording featuring spirituals with guitar and piano, in October 2004 that is available from Albany Records.
+A noted interpreter of African-American spirituals, Brown produced Mosaic, a collaborative recording featuring spirituals with guitar and piano, in October 2004; it is available from Albany Records.
 A live Christmas concert with the Indianapolis Chamber Orchestra and Indianapolis Opera Chorus was recorded by WFYI-PBS in 2005 and airs on PBS television stations throughout the United States each Christmas season.
-She guest starred on A Prairie Home Companion with Garrison Keillor radio show in June 2009.
-In July 2010, Angela was presented in Shanghai at the World Expo 2010 as a guest of USA Pavilion and the United States Consulate.
-Angela was the only opera singer invited to perform for the USA Pavilion.
-She also opened the One Nation Working Together Rally in Washington, DC, by singing the National Anthem on the steps of the Lincoln Memorial and was the guest soloist with Marvin Hamlisch for The Indianapolis Prize gala.
+She guest-starred on A Prairie Home Companion with Garrison Keillor in June 2009.
+In July 2010, Brown was presented in Shanghai at the World Expo 2010 as a guest of USA Pavilion and the United States Consulate.
+She was the only opera singer invited to perform for the USA Pavilion.
+She also opened the One Nation Working Together Rally in Washington, D.C., by singing the national anthem on the steps of the Lincoln Memorial and was the guest soloist with Marvin Hamlisch for the Indianapolis Prize gala.

-Performances this season include Aida with Hamburg State Opera (Germany), Tosca with Pittsburgh Opera, concerts for Opera Birmingham with Alabama Symphony Orchestra, Christmas concerts with Carmel Symphony, residencies and recitals at Skidmore College, Acadiana Symphony Orchestra, Walker Theatre in Indianapolis, and the Sun Valley Writers' Conference.
-Recent performances include Madison Symphony Orchestra, Cincinnati Symphony Orchestra, Philadelphia Orchestra, Pittsburgh Symphony, Calgary Philharmonic, Kalamazoo Symphony Orchestra, Buffalo Philharmonic, The Trumpet Awards, and The Marian Anderson Award Ceremony.
-In 2009, Miss Brown returned to her hometown for the title role in Ariadne auf Naxos with Indianapolis Opera.
-She joined the Pittsburgh Symphony and Philadelphia Orchestra to sing the world premier of the song cycle, "A Woman's Life," written especially for her by American composer Richard Danielpour and celebrated author Dr. Maya Angelou.
-Angela made her debut with Hamburg Opera and Vienna State Opera as Amelia in Un Ballo in Maschera.
-She sang Verdi Requiem with Atlanta Symphony Orchestra and Serena in New Jersey State Opera's production of Porgy and Bess.
+Performances this season include Aida with Hamburg State Opera (Germany), Tosca with the Pittsburgh Opera, concerts for Opera Birmingham with Alabama Symphony Orchestra, Christmas concerts with Carmel Symphony, residencies and recitals at Skidmore College, Acadiana Symphony Orchestra, Walker Theatre in Indianapolis and the Sun Valley Writers' Conference.
+Recent performances include Madison Symphony Orchestra, Cincinnati Symphony Orchestra, Philadelphia Orchestra, Pittsburgh Symphony, Calgary Philharmonic, Kalamazoo Symphony Orchestra, Buffalo Philharmonic, the Trumpet Awards and the Marian Anderson Award ceremony.
+In 2009, Brown returned to her hometown for the title role in Ariadne auf Naxos with the Indianapolis Opera.
+She joined the Pittsburgh Symphony and Philadelphia Orchestra to sing the world premier of the song cycle"A Woman's Life," written especially for her by American composer Richard Danielpour and celebrated author Maya Angelou.
+Brown made her debut with the Hamburg Opera and Vienna State Opera as Amelia in Un Ballo in Maschera.
+She sang Verdi's Requiem with the Atlanta Symphony Orchestra and Serena in the New Jersey State Opera's production of Porgy and Bess.

-In 2008-2009, Miss Brown sang Aida for Cape Town Opera in South Africa and Aida for the Latvian National Symphony in Riga and Tallinn, Estonia.
+In 2008–09, Brown sang Aida for the Cape Town Opera in South Africa and Aida for the Latvian National Symphony in Riga and Tallinn, Estonia.
 She performed a special program for Cincinnati Opera's annual gala in November and celebrated Christmas with the Birmingham Symphony Orchestra in Alabama and the Southwest Michigan Symphony.
-In January 2009, she sang Aida at Deutsche Oper Berlin and in February she followed with performances of Leonora in Il Trovatore for The Atlanta Opera.
-Spring held performances at Carnegie Hall for Jessye Norman's HONOR!
+In January 2009 she sang Aida at Deutsche Oper Berlin, and in February she followed with performances of Leonora in Il Trovatore for The Atlanta Opera.
+Spring held performances at Carnegie Hall for Jessye Norman's Honor!
 Festival and Un Ballo in Maschera for National Opera of Paris.
-Last summer she sang Elisabetta in Don Carlo for Cincinnati Opera and performed with the Cleveland and Philadelphia Orchestras.
+Last summer she sang Elisabetta in Don Carlo for Cincinnati Opera and performed with the Cleveland and Philadelphia orchestras.

-In 2005, Miss Brown created the role of Cilla for the world premiere of Margaret Garner, a new opera by Richard Danielpour and Toni Morrison.
+In 2005 Brown created the role of Cilla for the world premiere of Margaret Garner, a new opera by Richard Danielpour and Toni Morrison.
 She performed this role for all three commissioning companies: Michigan Opera Theatre, Cincinnati Opera and Opera Company of Philadelphia.
-The 2003-2004 season encompassed four highly successful and critically acclaimed role debuts as Ariadne, Elisabetta (Don Carlo) and Leonora (Il Trovatore) for Opera Company of Philadelphia and Cassandra in Taneyev's Agamemnon for her Carnegie Hall debut.
+The 2003–04 season encompassed four highly successful and critically acclaimed role debuts as Ariadne, Elisabetta (Don Carlo) and Leonora (Il Trovatore) for the Opera Company of Philadelphia and Cassandra in Taneyev's Agamemnon for her Carnegie Hall debut.

-Miss Brown's previous solo appearances include: Metropolitan Opera; National Opera of Paris; Bilbao Opera, Spain; Teatro La Fenice; Opera Company of Philadelphia; Cincinnati Opera; Opera Pacific; Florentine Opera; Indianapolis Opera; Michigan Opera Theatre; Dayton Opera; Florida Grand Opera; The Philadelphia Orchestra; Auckland Philharmonia; Latvian National Symphony; Festival of St. Denis, France; Indianapolis Symphony; Cincinnati Pops; Brevard Festival Orchestra; Roanoke Symphony; El Paso Symphony; Knoxville Symphony; Chautauqua Institution; the Kimmel Center in Philadelphia and the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-Angela has performed in recital throughout the United States, Canada, New Zealand and Africa.
+Brown's previous solo appearances include the Metropolitan Opera; National Opera of Paris; Bilbao Opera, Spain; Teatro La Fenice; Opera Company of Philadelphia; Cincinnati Opera; Opera Pacific; Florentine Opera; Indianapolis Opera; Michigan Opera Theatre; Dayton Opera; Florida Grand Opera; Philadelphia Orchestra; Auckland Philharmonia; Latvian National Symphony; Festival of St. Denis, France; Indianapolis Symphony; Cincinnati Pops; Brevard Festival Orchestra; Roanoke Symphony; El Paso Symphony; Knoxville Symphony; Chautauqua Institution; the Kimmel Center in Philadelphia and the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Brown has performed in recital throughout the United States, Canada, New Zealand and Africa.